 - You can collect stools by having your child wear a diaper.
 Another way to do this is to have your child poop on a piece of paper.

-- Slice the poop with a knife or strain it through a piece of screen.
+- Slice the poop with a knife.
 Do this until you find the object.

 - What You Should Expect: